Olympus E-P1 vs Panasonic FZ300

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-P1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-P1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is the Olympus E-P1 better than the Panasonic FZ300 or vice versa?
 The listing below highlights the relative strengths of the two models.